 How you defend your home will depend on where you live.
 For instance, you’ll want to take a slightly different approach for a house in the suburbs compared to an apartment in the city.

 If you’re in a house, start by defending the perimeters of your yard.
 It really is true that good fences make good neighbors.
 But a fence will also discourage trespassers and burglars from even stepping on to your property.

-Whether you have a fence in your front yard or not, yard security signs and security decals make a smart, affordable addition to discourage trespassers and break-ins.
+Whether you have a fence in your front yard or not, make a smart, affordable addition to discourage trespassers and break-ins.
 These signs warn crooks that you have guarded your home with an alarm system.
 Even if you don’t actually have alarms, there is no way for a stranger to know.
 The mere possibility will convince many criminals to move on to easier pickings.

-A fake security camera provides another easy and inexpensive way to fake out criminals.
+A provides another easy and inexpensive way to fake out criminals.
 Mount one or more outside vulnerable areas, such as doorways and alleyways, to deter thieves and intruders.

 No one wants to take the time to closely inspect one of these cameras to see if it’s real or not.
 And of course no criminal wants to be recorded on video to establish a permanent record for later viewing by police officers investigating the crime.

 These dummy cameras are available in a variety of styles and colors, so they will look good on your property while also guarding it.